zaySeoul/Charmander28/README.md

 * react-dom
 * webpack
 * babel
+* react-router-dom
+* bootstrap

 ## Development
+Once you have forked the repo from https://github.com/Charmander28/Charmander28 , install all the dependencies.
 ### Installing Dependencies

 From within the root directory:

 npm install

+## Getting the tokens for the API calls
+We use yelp, Eventbrite API’s to collect the data, so you will need API keys for them to make requests.

 ## Contributing